alejolagosm/nflpicks_11ty/src/picks/week11.md

 ---
 title: 'Week 11 Picks'
-summary: ''
+summary: 'A mediocre week in the middle of a three week trip that did not allow me much time to invest in my picks'
-image: ../images/lions.png
+image: ../images/raiders.png
-imageAlt: 'Lions Logo'
+imageAlt: 'Raiders Logo'
 tech:
-  - 'Lions'
+  - 'Raiders'
-  - 'Browns'
+  - 'Eagles'
-  - 'Jets'
+  - 'Rams'
 ---

 ## Overall season records